Yitaek/traefik-v2-ha-demo/README.md

   --set installCRDs=true
 ```

-Wait for all the Cert-Manager pods to come up:
+Wait for all the cert-manager pods to come up:

 ```
 $ kubectl get pods -n cert-manager -w
 ```

 ## Deploy an Application
-For the sake of the demo, we will deploy the `whoami` app in the `default` namesapce (see under `whoami` directory for deployment, service, and ingress files).
+For the sake of the demo, we will deploy the `whoami` app in the `default` namespace (see under `whoami` directory for deployment, service, and ingress files).
 You can replace this with your application or well-known Helm chart (e.g. Grafana, Kibana, etc).

 Replace `whoami.example.com` with your FQDN and deploy: